• Skip to primary navigation

 FAQ about Cooking Meat in the Instant Pot

-• Can I cook frozen meat in the Instant Pot?
+Can I cook frozen meat in the Instant Pot?

-Yes, you can but I have found thawed meat works better.
+Yes, you can, but I have found that thawed meat works better.
 If you do start with frozen meat, use the trivet to cook it because frozen meat will stick to the bottom of the pot.
+Be sure to add 15 extra minutes to the cooking time when you start with frozen meat.

-• How much liquid do I add to the Instant Pot to cook a tri-tip roast?
+How much liquid do I add to the Instant Pot to cook a tri-tip roast?

 Add 1 1/2 – 2 cups of broth, water, or other liquid to the pot for cooking any roast.

-• How long do I cook a roast in the Instant Pot?
+How long do I cook a roast in the Instant Pot?

 As we already mentioned, you should allow 20 minutes for every pound of meat when cooking meat in the Instant Pot.
 You should allow 20 – 25 minutes for natural pressure release for a tender roast.

 This means a 3-pound roast would take 10-15 minutes to start cooking, 60 minutes to cook, and 20 – 25 minutes for natural pressure release.
-This would make a total of 90-100 minutes, approximately 1 ½ hour.
+This would make a total of 90-100 minutes, approximately 1 ½ hours.

-• How long will a roast last in the refrigerator?
+How long will a roast last in the refrigerator?

 The general rule for leftovers is 3-5 days.
 If in doubt, throw it out after 5 days.

-• Can I freeze leftover roast and how long can it be frozen?
+Can I freeze leftover roast, and how long can it be frozen?

 It is safely frozen for 3-4 months.
-I’m sure we’ve all kept it longer and had no adverse effects but if in doubt, throw it out.
+I’m sure we’ve all kept it longer and had no adverse effect,ts but if in doubt, throw it out.
 We feed these kinds of things to the dogs, hogs, and some of them to the chickens.

-• What’s the best way to reheat and reuse leftover roast?
+What’s the best way to reheat and reuse leftover roast?

 Again, your imagination is the only limit in how to use your leftover Instant Pot roast.